arturadib/simpledb-webview/README.md

 SimpleDB WebView is a web-based browser and explorer for SimpleDB databases with a clean UI.
 The backend communication is done with [Node.js](https://github.com/joyent/node) and the [simpledb](https://github.com/rjrodger/simpledb) module.

 _This project is at a very early stage.
-It's probably buggy.
 Contributions are welcome!_

 ## Screenshot